Pentax K-3 II vs Sony A900

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-The K-3 II is a recent model that features in the current product line-up of Pentax.
-In contrast, the A900 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the A900 was succeeded by the Sony A99.
+Both the K-3 II and the A900 have been discontinued, but can regularly be found used on eBay.
+The A900 was replaced by the Sony A99, while the K-3 II was followed by the Pentax K-3 III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Pentax and Sony websites.

 So what is the bottom line?
 Which of the two cameras – the Pentax K-3 II or the Sony A900 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.